How to Use App Reports

 This is how many times the stop has been viewed by a single user.
 These stop views only show the first time a user has clicked on the stop.
 The Unique Stop Views does not count the same user clicking around on the same stops.
 That is why it is titled as ‘Unique’ because it only counts the first time a stop is viewed by a user.

 This is the average number of minutes users are spending in each stop.

 The number of users who have viewed that stop.

 Tips: You can press any of these filters to view the list from highest to lowest.
 For example, if you want to see which stop users are spending the most time in, you would press the ‘Average Time in Stop’ to see the highest to the lowest.

 Below is a screenshot and an explanation of reports for a MULTI-guide app:

-The average number of minutes that all the users spent in the attached child guide for the selected time period.
+The average number of minutes that all the users spent in the attached guide.